Mental Health

 Mental Health at DU

-The University of Denver participates in the American College Health Association's National College Health Assessment every three years.
-The following are findings from the spring 2019 assessment.
+The University of Denver participates in the American College Health Association's National College Health Assessment every two years.
+The following are findings from the Spring 2023 assessment.

 To address these challenges, DU provides a number of programs and resources aimed at supporting and strengthening our students' mental health, including licensed professional Counseling Services at the DU Health & Counseling Center, as well as our Student Outreach & Support programs and referral system.
 Choose a card below for even more resources and information on mental health care.